Articles , Glossary

 Why Is Negative Space Important?

 Imagine yourself coming into a room fully packed with various staff.
 Shelves, boxes, bags, piles of books and clothes, the desk cluttered with various things.
 Will you be able to concentrate on such conditions?
 Do you really need all those things right now?
 Will you be able to find what you need and how much time will it take?
-Well, that’s pretty the same as what users feel opening the page or screen without a vital air of negative space.
+Well, that’s pretty much the same as what users feel when opening the page or screen without a vital air of negative space.

-Both clients and some designers may want to put as many elements and features as possible on one page or screen thinking that it will save the game and will be helpful for clients.
+Both clients and some designers may want to put as many elements and features as possible on one page or screen, thinking that it will save the game and will be helpful for clients.
 But that’s a mistake: in fact, users don’t need everything at once.
-Even more, too many elements without enough air significantly raise the level of distraction: overloaded with information and interactive elements most of which they DON’T need, users will have to make an effort to find what they DO need.
+Even more, too many elements without enough air significantly raise the level of distraction: overloaded with information and interactive elements, most of which they DON’T need, users will have to make an effort to find what they DO need.
 As Aarron Walter mentioned, “if everything yells for your viewer’s attention, nothing is heard”.

 Among the benefits of a thoughtful approach to negative space in design, we could mention the following: